Home > Pillows + Cushions > Decorative > Easy Ragged Edge Toss Pillows

 The trick to a good rag is to choose cotton and other natural, loose weave fabrics.
 These fabric substrates are more likely to ravel when washed and dried.
 A wider seam allowance is also common with this technique so you have more exposed edges, resulting is a deeper rag.

 We chose a great blend of cotton flannel prints that mimic the look of classic woolen patterns, adding bold buttons for the center tufting.
-Fabric.com has a wonderful selection of flannel in solids, prints, plaids and more so you can select your favorite combination to create you own leaning tower o’ pillows.
+Flannels are traditionally available year ’round, both in-stores and online so you can select your favorite combination to create you own leaning tower o’ pillows.

 Sewing Tools You Need